 Ultrasound Technology for 5 Types of Medical Conditions

 Aside from destroying the social fabric of our society, Facebook has enabled a whole generation of parents to post endless photos of their little rug rats doing all sorts of nauseatingly cute things.
 New parents are probably the worst, celebrating the life of their child every few weeks, as if we still lived in the Dark Ages when most kids succumbed to the plague before age 3.
 They even upload ultrasound images that look like a cross between a Roswell, New Mexico alien baby, and a reptile.
 Or a hairless, mini Willem Dafoe.
 And like Dafoe, ultrasound technology has been with us since the mid-1950s as an imaging and diagnostic tool.
-What you may not know is that ultrasound technology is also widely used in various kinds of therapeutics, from destroying kidney stones and cancer tumors to promoting healing of muscles and bones.
+What you may not know is that ultrasound technology is also widely used in a variety of life sciences use cases, from destroying kidney stones and cancer tumors to promoting healing of muscles and bones.

 How Does Ultrasound Technology Work?